-Another cause of nuisance triggering is a badly placed PIR which points at a stove or radiator and picks up movement of warm air.
-It is also not recommended facing a sensor towards a window to avoid picking up variations in heat caused by the sun.
+- a sensor facing towards a window and picking up variations in heat caused by the sun.
 Sensors can't "see" through glass and have dual element sensors to make them insensitive to overall changes in sunshine level.
-I'm speculating here, but large changes in IR intensity caused by cloud movement could trigger a sensor if it faces out a window.
+However large changes in IR intensity caused by cloud movement could trigger a sensor if it faces out a window.

-Sensors should be placed so that intruders are likely to walk perpendicular to the device, through the sensitive zones.
-Also the sensor should be mounted in a suitable position in a room, at an appropriate height on a wall and angled in such a way that intruders cannot crouch down and pass through a blind zone (i.e low and close to the sensor).
+Ideally place sensors in the corner of a room, facing away from a window and any heat sources.
+Also it should be located so that intruders are likely to walk perpendicular to the device, through the sensitive zones, rather than towards it.
+It should also be mounted high enough on a wall and angled in such a way that intruders cannot crouch down and pass through a blind zone (i.e low and close to the sensor).
 See diagram below.
 Instructions provided with sensors normally provide diagrams outlining the regions of sensitivity.

 Zones of Sensitivity for a PIR Sensor

 Newer sensors are less likely to cause false alarms.
 Consider upgrading to pet immune, dual-tech, dual or quad PIR types to lessen the chances of this happening.